 This story is part two of a three-part series exploring the infamous "Cancer Alley" along the river parishes of southeast Louisiana.
-Click here to read part one.
-Part three of the series will air Monday on Eyewitness News at 10 p.m.
+Click here to read part one or Click here to read part three of the series.

 Kerry Henry is about to head back to the doctor, hoping he won’t have to do any more radiation treatments for his esophageal cancer.

 “You can't eat,” he said, looking back on three years of grueling treatments.
 “It's gonna burn you coming down because the radiation.
 Just like a microwave, you know?”

 Henry was a supervisor at a Marathon oil refinery until his cancer forced him to retire.
 But he doesn't blame his old employer for making him sick.
 He blames the DuPont-Denka chemical plant a few blocks from his house for poisoning him and many others in St. John the Baptist Parish.

 “You could walk around here and a lot of houses you go to, a lot of people had cancer.
 And they never knew why they had cancer.
 And this is where it's coming from.
 From DuPont,” Henry said.

 The idea that the DuPont-Denka plant is causing people's cancer is based on a 2015 study by the U.S. Environmental Protection Agency.
 That report found the chemical chloroprene, which the DuPont-Denka facility has been using – and then emitting – in the production of the synthetic rubber chloroprene for the last 49 years, puts the people in St. John at the highest risk of getting cancer from breathing the air in the entire country.